Your guide to combining formula with breastfeeding.

 🍼 Feed formula through a supplemental nursing system (SNS) while breastfeeding.

-There is a bit of a learning curve with this device, and not everyone will want to use it, but it is an excellent choice for parents who want most, or all, feeds to be at the breast.
+There is a bit of a learning curve with this device, but it’s an excellent choice for parents who want most, if not all, feeds to be at the breast.

 An SNS: 1) helps build up milk production because baby is at the breast more often, 2) gives your baby more time to practice breastfeeding, 3) prevents the need for bottle feeding in addition to breastfeeding.
 Here’s more information on using this type of system.